sjyun0507/sjyun0507/README.md

 <div align="left" style="font-size: 16px; line-height: 1.6">

-With a background in banking, English education, and logistics, I bring a unique blend of problem-solving, communication, and process optimization skills to full-stack development.
-My English major allows me to collaborate globally and leverage diverse technical resources with ease.
-Currently preparing for a Full-Stack Developer position, building projects such as a Smart Parking System, Cafe Kiosk, and Movie Reservation System.
+With a background in banking, English education, and logistics, I have cultivated strong problem-solving and communication skills that now enhance my approach to software development.
+Transitioning into full-stack development, I have built projects such as a Smart Parking System, Cafe Kiosk, and Movie Reservation System, applying technologies like React, Java, Spring Boot, and MariaDB.
+My English major also enables me to collaborate effectively in global teams and access diverse technical resources.
+I am preparing for a Full-Stack Developer role, where I aim to design user-friendly interfaces and build reliable backend systems that improve both user experience and business efficiency.

 </div>